Using Component-analysis and System-synthesis Tools

-Download the component/system descriptions for the stateless tutorial Download the stateless tutorial example (tarball) (zip) and unpack to a directory, say "TutoriaL" containing data to run the tutorial.
-Don't put the tools and data in the same file, but rather keep the "tools" file separate.
-If you are not particularly adept at watching multiple windows on your screen, you might want to print out this description and have it in front of you while you run through the tutorial.
+Copy the tutorial files to a working directory, say "TutoriaL".
+If you are not particularly adept at watching multiple windows on your screen, you might want to print out the description you are reading now, and have it in front of you while you run through the tutorial.

 cp ~/tools/* ./